ibm-cloud-docs/vmware/vmware-vsphere-6-applying-softlayer-issued-licenses.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}

 # Applying IBM Issued Licenses for VMware vSphere 6
 {: #apply-vmware-vsphere-6-licenses}

 Many VMware Add On licenses can be purchased directly and stored on the {{site.data.keyword.slportal}}.
 After a license is purchased, you need to apply the license to your vSphere Hosts by using the following steps.
 {:shortdesc}

+## Before you begin
+* Navigate to your console's device menu.
+For more information, see [Navigating to devices](/docs/infrastructure/image-templates?topic=virtual-servers-navigating-devices).
+* Ensure you have any necessary account permissions and device access.
+Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.

+For more information about permissions, see [Classic infrastructure permissions](/docs/iam?topic=iam-infrapermission#infrapermission) and [Managing device access](/docs/vsi?topic=virtual-servers-managing-device-access).

 1. Log in to the [{{site.data.keyword.slportal_full}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/){: new_window}.
 2. Go to **Devices > Manage > VMware Licenses**.